 How to prosper in the new world

-The best advice is to work on identifying the network companies that are in the embryonic stage at the moment, but that have huge potential for growth.
-The first 20 people who joined Microsoft, Amazon or Google at the beginning are almost all multimillionaires today.
+The best advice is to work on identifying the network companies that are in the embryonic stage at the moment, but that has huge potential for growth.
+The first 20 people who joined Microsoft, Amazon, or Google at the beginning are almost all multimillionaires today.
 Some of them are billionaires.
 Now that you know what to do, are you ready to get started?
 That’s the recommendation!

 Chapter 19 – Your Place in the 80/20 Future

 The 80/20 future will be very exciting for those who understand what is happening.
 Here is some advice:

 Creating a lot with a little, making full use of your mental and intellectual capacities, is an incredibly worthwhile process.
 The primary mission of someone who is adept at 80/20 should be to rely on his or her intuition and personal knowledge to achieve as much as possible with minimum effort, all the while working in joy.
 People who contribute to the creation of this bright future combine, in perfect balance, individualism and sociability.
 May you be one of them!